mocker-nicholas/yelpCamp/README.txt

         i.
 This API actually gives us data in a geoJSON format.
 This is its own thing sort of a subset of JSON.
 Mongoose has docs on how to add this to a model. hey call it "location"
+        ii. add the response to your mapbox call to your model as "geometry"
+    e.
+Mapbox gl js
+        i.
+Include the CDN in the ejs file for your map. ii.
+Youll have to create a public JS file, and declare your token in your ejs file iii.
+Then you can access your map token in your public js file for the map. iv. do the same thing with your campground.
+We need the campground to be accessible on the front end to make our calls to the mapbox gl js library.
+Declare it as a variable on the backend, and turn it into a JSON object so it is readable on the front end.